helgoboss/helgobox/doc/user-guide.md

   - **&lt;Master track&gt;**: Master track of the project which hosts this ReaLearn instance.
 If ReaLearn is on the monitoring FX chain, this resolves to the master track of the current project.
+- **Track anchor:** If you select a concrete track, another dropdown will appear to the right of the track dropdown.
+It lets you choose how ReaLearn will identify your track.
+  - **ID:** Refers to the track by its unique ID (the default).
+Choose this if you want ReaLearn to always control this very particular track even in case you move it somewhere else or rename it.
+Please note that it's *not possible* with this setting to create a ReaLearn preset that is reusable among different projects.
+Because a track ID is globally unique, even across projects.
+That also means it doesn't make sense to use this setting in a ReaLearn monitoring FX instance.
+  - **Name:** Refers to the track by its name.
+In case there are multiple tracks with the same name, it will always prefer the first one.
+This will allow you to use one ReaLearn preset across multiple projects that have similar naming schemes, e.g. as monitoring FX.
+  - **Position:** Refers to the track by its position in the track list.
+This will allow preset reuse as well.
+  - **ID or name:** This refers to the track by its unique ID with its name as fallback.
+This was the default behavior for ReaLearn versions up to 1.11.0 and is just kept for compatibility reasons.
 - **Track must be selected:** If checked, this mapping will be active only if the track set in _Track_ is currently selected.
 Of course, this doesn't have any effect if latter is _&lt;Selected&gt;_.